plone/documentation/old-reference-manuals/archgenxml/third-party-product-integration/relations.rst

 Cardinality
 -----------
 You can use the Multiplicity on in UML to define the cardinality of an Relation.
-You can use the minimum and maximun value here using the syntax ``1..5`` which means at least one relationrelated objects but not more than five.
+You can use the minimum and maximum value here using the syntax ``1..5`` which means at least one relation related objects but not more than five.

 Constraints
 -----------